shimijallores/amadeusctl/README.md

 4. `AN` with date range
    Description: Search flights within a date range
    Format: `AN <origin> <destination> <date_from> <date_to>`
-   Example: `AN MNL CEB NOV25 DEC25`
+   Example: `AN JFK LHR NOV25 DEC25`

 5. `AN` multi city
    Description: Search for multiple flight segments
    Format: `AN <origin1> <dest1> <date1> <origin2> <dest2> <date2>`
-   Example: `AN MNL CEB DEC15 CEB MNL DEC20`
+   Example: `AN JFK LHR NOV25 LHR HND DEC02`

 **Ticket ordering command (AN, SS, NM, AP agency, AP customer):**